Riverscapes/riverscapes-website-jekyll/About/Community/Events/2021/2021_BRAT_BLM.md

 ### LTPBR Manual
 For the webinar, we will refer to  the  [Design Manual](http://lowtechpbr.restoration.usu.edu//manual) and the [Pocket Guide](http://lowtechpbr.restoration.usu.edu//resources/pocket), which are both available free digitally.
-As part of your [workshop registration fee](http://restoration.usu.edu/courses/LTPBR_Logan).
-Print copies of manual are available for ~ $60 [on Amazon](https://www.amazon.com/Low-Tech-Process-Based-Restoration-Riverscapes-Design/dp/1543972993/ref=sr_1_1?keywords=low+tech+process-based+restoration&qid=1558989073&s=gateway&sr=8-1) and print runs of the pocket guide can be [purchased here](https://www.anabranchsolutions.com/store/p7/pocketguide.html).

 <a href="http://lowtechpbr.restoration.usu.edu//manual"><img class="float-right" src="http://lowtechpbr.restoration.usu.edu//assets/images/covers/Manual_Tilted_150.png"></a>